guru-jadhav/CacheCore/README.md

 **Two separate mutexes for store and heap** — `mapMtx` and `heapMtx` are kept separate so heap iteration during eviction doesn't block concurrent GET/SET on the store.
 A third `evictionMtx` is used only with the condition variable to avoid blocking GET/SET while the eviction thread is sleeping.

 **`removeExpKeys()` releases `heapMtx` before touching the store** — holding both locks simultaneously would create a circular wait with SET/EXPIRE (which acquire `mapMtx` then `heapMtx`).
 Releasing `heapMtx` first eliminates the deadlock.

+**Thread pool over one-thread-per-client** — bounded resource usage.
+One thread per client would allow unbounded thread creation — 1000 clients = 1000 threads = potential OOM.
+Pool of 10 caps memory usage and matches expected number of persistent app server connections.

+**Persistent connections** — app servers connect once and reuse the connection for all requests.
+Avoids TCP 3-way handshake overhead on every command.

+**RESP parser separate from TCPServer** — parser has no socket knowledge, server has no protocol knowledge.
+Each component has one job and can be tested independently.

 ---